 Mantadia National Park

 Past travelers enjoyed walking along the five trails of Mantadia National Park, adding that every path and stairway has been well-preserved.
-What's more, others say this protected area is a must-see if you love lemurs and consider hiring a guide for a cost at the park reception desk.
+What's more: others say this protected area is a must-see if you love lemurs.
+Plus, consider hiring a guide for a cost at the park reception desk.
 Every local guide is an accomplished spotter who ensures that you can increase your chances of seeing a variety of animals.

 Mantadia National Park is open at 8 a.m. every day.
 Tickets sold at the reception desk and the Analamanga Regional Tourist Office in Antaninarenina cost 45.000 Malagasy ariary (about $14) to adults and 25.000 Malagasy ariary ($8) to children.

 If your vision of a trip to Madagascar consists of hiking in the tropical forest and seeing lemurs in the wild, then you must visit the Lokobe National Park.
 Located on the southeastern tip of Nosy Be, an island off the west coast of Madagascar renowned for its picturesque beaches and sunsets, Lokobe National Park is one of the few remaining forests in the Sambirano region.
 Only motorized, canoe-like boats called pirogues will enter the park, contributing to its quiet, unspoiled environment.

 While some recent tourists warned that it may be very exhausting to get to the park and explore it, they were most enthralled by its scenery and its wildlife.
 You'll have the opportunity to spot three species of lemurs, as well as various kinds of amphibians and reptiles.
 Highlights for former travelers included seeing boa constrictors slither in the trees, seeing chameleons blend in with their surroundings, and feeding lemur bananas.
 The same as Mantadia National Park, Lokobe National Park is open from 8 a.m. to 4 p.m.